PracticeOrientedAICDT/pro_ai_hub/README.md

 Inside the new created directory add a index.qmd file that will include your blogpost.

-Please include the heading at the top of your blogpost
+Please include the heading at the top of your blogpost.
+For more information, check the tamplete_for_blogpost.qmd file on templates directory.

 ```
 ---